n1k0m0/AES-and-Text-Based-AES/README.md

 My YouTube channel: https://www.youtube.com/c/CrypTool2/ My blog: https://www.kopaldev.de
+Another repository with source code in C# for a console application which allows file encryption using AES and a password: https://github.com/n1k0m0/FileCrypt

 ## AES
 Implementation of the Advanced Encryption Standard (AES).
 For details on AES/Rijndael, see